dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/adding-resources.rst

         </incunabula:page>
     </knoraXmlImport:resources>

-During the processing of the bulk import, the Knora API server will submit the file to Sipi for storage.
+During the processing of the bulk import, the Knora API server will communicate the location of file to Sipi that will convert it to JP2000 for storage.

 .. _Apache Xerces: http://xerces.apache.org
 .. _Saxon: http://www.saxonica.com